VWS-Python/vws-python-mock/docs/source/ci-setup.rst

     ...

 Add Vuforia credentials for different target databases to the new files in the ``ci_secrets/`` directory.
-Add as many credentials files as there are builds in the Travis matrix.
+Add at least as many credentials files as there are builds in the GitHub test matrix.
 All credentials files can share the same credentials for an inactive database.

+# TODO act here with changes using gpg from GitHub's docs

 Install the Travis CLI: